cwfietz/AnagramKataSolo/README.md

-# AnagramKata
+# AnagramKataSolo
-Source repository for An Anagram Kata
+My attempt at the Anagram Kata